STEVE INSKEEP, Host:

-DINA TEMPLE-RASTON: The FBI arrested Tahawwur Rana two years ago.
-He was accused of conspiring with others to plot what's become known as India's 9/11 -the 2008 Mumbai attacks.
+DINA TEMPLE: The FBI arrested Tahawwur Rana two years ago.
+He was accused of conspiring with others to plot what's become known as India's 9/11 - the 2008 Mumbai attacks.

 That part of the story isn't in dispute.
 Headley's already pleaded guilty to those charges.
 What makes this case so sensitive now, just weeks after Osama bin Laden was found hiding in a Pakistani garrison town, is that there will be a public trial tying Pakistan to terrorist groups.

-Mr. JUAN ZARATE (Center for Strategic and International Studies): I can't remember a case, in terms of either its substance or timing, that has such grave geopolitical impact, potentially.
+JUAN ZARATE: I can't remember a case, in terms of either its substance or timing, that has such grave geopolitical impact, potentially.

 Charles Swift is Rana's defense attorney.

-Mr. CHARLES SWIFT (Attorney): I think people will be left wondering why has the United States not looked closer.
+CHARLES SWIFT: I think people will be left wondering why has the United States not looked closer.